The Best City in the U.S.A. for Food and Wine

 Eiffel Tower Restaurant boasts a wine list that contains over 1,000 wines including 47 different half-bottle selections.
 Almost the entire list is French and Californian with 16 vintages of Château Latour & 17 of Château Mouton Rothschild.
 The 1982 Château Petrus is the most expensive at $12,000 & a DRC Le Montrachet 2003 is $4,600.
 Located 11 stories up, it has a panoramic view of the strip.

-Guy Savoy has a 2,200 bottle wine list including: 14 Krug Champagnes, 23 Le Montrachet, 42 DRC’s, 14 vintages of Château Mouton & Lafite Rothschild, 13 Château Margaux’s, 15 Château Petrus, 29 Guigal Grand Cru Côte-Rôtie’s and 17 vintages of Château d’YQuem.
+Restaurant Guy Savoy has a 2,200 bottle wine list including: 14 Krug Champagnes, 23 Le Montrachet, 42 DRC’s, 14 vintages of Château Mouton & Lafite Rothschild, 13 Château Margaux’s, 15 Château Petrus, 29 Guigal Grand Cru Côte-Rôtie’s and 17 vintages of Château d’YQuem.
 His son Franck is Director of Food and Beverage, overseeing all the restaurants at Caesars Palace.
+Also, Cognac Lounge has an extensive list of cognacs.

 Rao's original restaurant is at 114th Street off Pleasant Avenue, and has been duplicated with two rooms of 10 tables each to replicate the New York City restaurant.
 There is also a “feast area”, bar and outdoor seating, including a Bocce ball court.
 At Rao's, as in all the restaurants I visited, there is a connection to ownership.
 No absentee or TV chefs here.